Rithvik Dhanjani: Expansion and career progression (2020-present)

 Dhanjani participated in Fear Factor: Khatron Ke Khiladi – Made in India in 2020.
 He stood at 7th place and quit the show midway.
 The same year, he appeared in Lockdown Rishtey, as a presenter.
 He then appeared in Ladies vs Gentlemen as panelist.

-In 2021, He hosted Super Dancer (Chapter 4).
-He next portrayed Abhay Angre opposite Monica Dogra in 2021 series Cartel.
-Times of India praised his performance and noted, "The character arc of Rithvik Dhanjani’s is intriguing, and he shines through the various emotions his character displays."
+In 2021, He hosted Super Dancer 4.
+Dhanjani next portrayed Abhay Angre opposite Monica Dogra in 2021 series Cartel.
+Joginder Tuteja for ABP News noted, "Rithvik is a find.
+When Cartel begins, it takes time to adapt to his character and mannerisms.
+However as the series progresses, you get the ‘sur’ of him, something that unleashes big time towards the terrific climax."

-Dhanjani in 2022 appeared in the short film, Arranged, portraying Tarun opposite Tridha Choudhury.
-Praising his performance, Times of India wrote, "Both, Tridha’s Richa and Rithvik’s Tarun are the most appealing and well-written characters of the film.
+Dhanjani in 2022, appeared in the short film, Arranged, portraying Tarun opposite Tridha Choudhury.
+Praising his performance, Archika Khurana wrote, "Both, Tridha’s Richa and Rithvik’s Tarun are the most appealing and well-written characters of the film.
 Onscreen, they get along well, and their genuine and sincere performances contribute to the story's relatability."
 The same year, he hosted Global Excellence Awards and Indian Film Festival of Melbourne.

+In 2023, Dhanjani appeared in an interactive film Lost and Found in Singapore opposite Apoorva Arora.
+It was released on MX Player.
+That year, he also appeared in an episode of the mini series Butterflies.

+Dhanjani began 2024 with the reality show Aapka Apna Zakir, where he appeared as a panel member.
+Following this, he played Ved in the second season of Half Love Half Arranged opposite Maanvi Gagroo.
+Bhawna Arya stated, "Rithvik's Ved has our heart, the innocence in his character is clearly intriguing and he plays his part flawlessly."